yabadabu/aio_api/README.md

 Changing the file size does not affect the results.

 Probably the test environment is not really appropiate (Linux VM machine running on a Win10 host machine + SSD drive)

+# Todo
+More error checking and reporting api
+Testing it on other scenarios.